jukrb0x/HumanFallFlat/README.md

 **Warning: This method should not be used in csproj compilation, it only supports c sharp single file compilation.**

-&nbsp;&nbsp;So, first you need get a single file of Assembly-Csharp.cs, that is default output of [ILSpy](https://github.com/icsharpcode/ILSpy) decompiler.
+　　So, first you need get a single file of Assembly-Csharp.cs, that is default output of [ILSpy](https://github.com/icsharpcode/ILSpy) decompiler.
-&nbsp;&nbsp;Then, write a csc command line, use -out:\<path\> to point output dll file location, use -t:library to make a dll file.
+　　Then, write a csc command line, use -out:\<path\> to point output dll file location, use -t:library to make a dll file.
-&nbsp;&nbsp;That's not enough, you also need -nostdlib to avoid using default .net framework whose version is not correct.
+　　That's not enough, you also need -nostdlib to avoid using default .net framework whose version is not correct.
-&nbsp;&nbsp;Use -noconfig to avoid using default mscorlib.dll whose version is also not correct.
+　　Use -noconfig to avoid using default mscorlib.dll whose version is also not correct.
-&nbsp;&nbsp;Use many -t:\<path\> to import all reference dll files.
+　　Use many -t:\<path\> to import all reference dll files.
 Make sure all of those be imported in your csc command line.
-&nbsp;&nbsp;To do so, you may type some dozens of -t:\<path\> parameters, so be careful and patient.
+　　To do so, you may type some dozens of -t:\<path\> parameters, so be careful and patient.
-&nbsp;&nbsp;If you have written all of those parameters, the last you need to write is the location of single Assembly-Csharp.cs file.
+　　If you have written all of those parameters, the last you need to write is the location of single Assembly-Csharp.cs file.
-&nbsp;&nbsp;Last, Type Enter, run that command and if you are lucky you will see many warnings but no errors.
+　　Last, Type Enter, run that command and if you are lucky you will see many warnings but no errors.
-&nbsp;&nbsp;If you are unlucky, you should add -errorlog:\<path\> to point where to write error logs and open this file.
+　　If you are unlucky, you should add -errorlog:\<path\> to point where to write error logs and open this file.
-&nbsp;&nbsp;Search errors, deal with these errors and repeat those steps until you see no errors.
+　　Search errors, deal with these errors and repeat those steps until you see no errors.

 There is an example of csc command line (Note: We don't guarantee its availability):